A software interface that provides instant control of Eos parameters

 EncoDis page

-The EncoDis page of TwisterEos allows you to manage FCB parameters using the first four encoders of the MFT by displaying them in the Encoder Display of Eos, in the same way as the programming wing of ETC.
+The EncoDis page lets you manage FCB parameters using the MFT's first four encoders, and select categories (Intensity, Focus, Color, etc.) using the Push of the following 6 encoders, in the same way as an ETC's programming wing.

 {1} - Selection of the EncoDis page.